 Table of Contents

-What are Jail Records?
+- What are Indiana Jail Records?

 Creating Public Jail Records

-The state of Indiana begins keeping jail records for someone the minute they are arrested.
+The state begins keeping jail records for someone the minute they are arrested.
 It starts with local law enforcement writing up a RAP sheet and then passing those records along to every other agency that takes possession of the prisoner.
 With every new event that takes place during his or her journey through the prison system, new files are created, new forms filled out, and the jail record is expanded with further information.
 Indiana jail records are updated daily or whenever something changes.
 They are shared among all branches of the justice system.

 Criminal Justice Quick Facts

 Indiana parole population as of the beginning of 2016 counted 9,420 people, 165 paroles per 100.000 population.
 That’s by 1,035 people less compared to the previous year, which has decreased by 11.0%.

 Currently, 16,894 inmates are serving time in the state prisons, and another 2,538 are housed in county jails.
 IN’s Department of Corrections operates and manages 18 adult facilities and five juvenile detention centers along with ten parole districts.
 Per hundred thousand residents, IN’s incarceration rate is 384, their property crime rate is 2,589, and their violent crime rate is 405.
 The state community corrections system supervises 108,302 inmates on probation and another 8,385 on parole.
 Operating a budget of $500 million and a staff of 6,584, IN manages to keep the cost per inmate to only $14,823.

 |Chain O’ Lakes Correctional Facility